aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/custom-sorting-in-pivot-table/_index.md

     pivotTable.CalculateData();
     // End of source PivotTable

-    // Sort the PivotTable on "SeaFood" row field values
+    // Sort the PivotTable on "Seafood" row field values
     // Add a PivotTable to the worksheet index = pivotTables.Add(u"=Sheet1!A1:C10", u"E10", u"PivotTable2");

     // Access the instance of the newly added PivotTable pivotTable = pivotTables.Get(index);

-    // Unshow grand totals for rows and columns pivotTable.SetShowRowGrandTotals(false);
+    // Hide grand totals for rows and columns pivotTable.SetShowRowGrandTotals(false);
     pivotTable.SetShowColumnGrandTotals(false);